Simulations of Nanocrystalline Iron Formation under High Shear Strain: Further analysis

 where \textit{m} is the Schmid factor, $\phi$ is the angle between the normal of the slip plane and the direction of applied stress, and $\lambda$ is the angle between the direction of applied stress and the slip direction.

 The Schmid factor can be calculated using:

 where $\vec{n}$ is the vector normal to the slip plane, and $\vec{d}$ is the vector in the direction of the slip.

-There is a total of 48 slip systems in BCC metal.
+There are a total of 48 slip systems in body-centred cubic metal.
 A full list of these can be found in \cite{SlipSystems}.
-The Schmid factor was calculated for each system and this is shown in Figure \ref{fig:Fig12}.
+The Schmid factor was calculated for each system and this is shown in Figure \ref{fig:Fig15}.
+The numbering of the slip systems matches that which is employed in Table 2 of \cite{SlipSystems}.

-Analyzing Figure \ref{fig:Fig12}, we discover a multitude of potential slip systems that can activate within the system when the crystal is oriented along $x = [100]$.
-This observation may shed light on why the grain refinement process initiates with numerous atoms entering a highly disordered state.
+Figure \ref{fig:Fig15} shows that multiple slip systems can activate when the crystal is oriented along $x = [100]$ and the stress is applied in the $\sigma = [1\overline{1}0]$ direction.
+This observation may shed light on why the grain refinement process produces nanograins after a highly disordered state.
 During the shearing of the cell, a diverse set of slip systems is simultaneously engaged.
-Upon reaching the critical stress point, this leads to a mixing of atoms, inducing high disorientation due to the involvement of multiple slip directions.
-Subsequent quenching then triggers recrystallization.
+Upon reaching the yield point, this leads to dislocations on multiple slip systems, resulting in stron forest hardening and subsequent dislocation organisation and grain boundary formation.